Marshrutka/mqtranslate-separate-comments/readme.txt

 	1. This is the dropdown with available languages and the "Bulk Set Language" button.
 	1. This is the confirmation message that appears after a successfull modification of the language.
 	1. This is the notification message when a comment's language has either not been set-up or that language is currently disabled.

+== Upgrade Notice ==

+Based on qTranslate separate comments, to support mqTranslate this plugin automatically separate user comments by the language

 == Changelog ==